Business Planning Engineer

 The Role:

-Act as a responsible of the company for communication with Business contract.
+Act as a responsible of the company for communications with Business Contract.

-Participate in negotiating Contracts / Agreements, terms and conditions with respect to Business, Agreement such as Partnership, Marketing raw material and utilities Agreements.

 About Fircroft: